 Anna Warner

-To this day, Anna and Susan remain the only civilians buried in the cemetery at West Point.
+To this day, Anna and Susan are the only civilians buried in the cemetery at West Point.
 Their graves overlook the Hudson River and Constitution Island.
 At the end of her life, Anna gifted the island to the Military Reservation of West Point.

 The Good and the Beautiful would like to thank the Constitution Island Association for providing photographs of Constitution Island and the Warner family.
 Be sure to visit constitutionisland.org to learn more about this historic island.